Decisions in a world where computing is commoditized

 In the Q4 of last year, I met an old friend of mine who came up with a new application idea, which had its first production release in 3 months’ time.
 He had already prepared the entire high-level design, so we sat together and started to match technology to his goals.
 Basically, we selected the following topics we wanted to cover, and decisions that needed to be taken:

-Project due date = 3 months for time to market
+Project due date = 3 months for time to value

 After many years of cooperation with different kinds of customers, I’ve learned one valuable lesson.
 Time is always the top priority.
 Everybody is forced to provide new solutions within shorter periods of time, no matter what.
 First and foremost, we live in a world where each company that tries to launch new innovative products competes in a continuously growing market.
 And my friend’s case was no exception.
 To make it clear, you can treat this project not only as a newly launched startup but also as a side project within a huge enterprise, where a small team works at short notice.